bitcointranscripts/bitcointranscripts/bitcoin-magazine/upgrading-bitcoin-s-consensus-engine-bitcoin-kernel-explained-w-core-dev.md

 No major bugs have been reported in like half a year.
 Because obviously we really can't mess this up once it hits production.
 So yeah, we definitely have to be very careful with that.
-So most recently, I think two weeks ago, Floresta, one of the Utrex O implementations, integrated the kernel or this upset of the kernel library.
+So most recently, I think two weeks ago, Floresta, one of the Utreexo implementations, integrated the kernel or this upset of the kernel library.

 Speaker 0: 00:12:00

-Yeah, that's the Project Vintium's funding in Brazil, right?
+Yeah, that's the Project Vinteum's funding in Brazil, right?

 Speaker 1: 00:12:05